 Check for discount codes

 Fan groups, local businesses, and advance advertisements sometimes are provided with discount codes.
 Make sure to “like” the Facebook pages of your favorite events and sign up for their newsletters so that you can get the heads up when discounts are offered.
-For example, the Charlotte Geeks have a special discount code for ConCarolinas – you can utilize it by clicking here.
+For example, use code CC2019 for a special discount to ConCarolinas.

 In addition to the conventions themselves, many fan groups and vendors also seek volunteers to help at their tables – and are allotted some passes for their assistants.
 If you want to assist for The Charlotte Geeks at any of the events we attend, please email us at email@example.com.